airbytehq/airbyte/docs/connector-development/config-based/connector-builder-compatibility.md

 `GET /bill`

-Indicates the records can be retrieved by submitting a GET request to the /bill path.The sample response shows that the response returns a collection of records, so the Congress API is REST API returning a collection of records.
+Indicates the records can be retrieved by submitting a GET request to the /bill path.
+The sample response shows that the response returns a collection of records, so the Congress API is a REST API returning a collection of records.

 Sample response:
 ```